tu-studio/lac26_presentation/slides/00-all.md

 - The key to this approach is that the synthesis process is differentiable, allowing for end-to-end training of the model
 - In 2020, Steinmetz et al. proposed an approach for automatic mixing basing on differentiable signal processing effects
 - In 2021, Caillon and Esling introduced RAVE - a real-time audio synthesis model using variational autoencoders
-- RAVE is capable of generating high-quality audio in real-time, making it suitable for live performances and interactive applications
 - What works for images and text, should also work for audio - in 2022, CLAP was introduced - a model that learns audio concepts from natural language supervision
-- And finally in 2024, Stable Audio was released - a model based on diffusion transformers for high-quality text-to-audio generation
+- And finally in 2024, Stable Audio Open was released - a model based on diffusion transformers for high-quality text-to-audio generation

 ---